Did you Know? List of Interesting Facts about Indians Wyoming

 - Fact 14 - The Shoshoni tribe aka Shoshone lived in many locations including California.
 The Shoshoni were a tribe of nomadic hunters.

-- Fact 20 - 1854-90 The Sioux Wars - The Sioux Native Americans under Sitting Bull and Crazy Horse resisted waves of settlers and prospectors, to keep their hunting grounds.
+- Fact 20 - 1854-90 The Sioux Wars - The Sioux Indians under Sitting Bull and Crazy Horse resisted waves of settlers and prospectors, to keep their hunting grounds.

 Facts about Native Americans Wyoming

-We have included a selection of trivia and interesting facts about Native Americans of Wyoming which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Wyoming are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Wyoming and info will help you increase your knowledge on the subject of Native Americans Wyoming.
+We have included a selection of trivia and interesting facts about Indians of Wyoming which we hope will be of help with homework.
+Most of these interesting facts about Indians Wyoming are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Wyoming and info will help you increase your knowledge on the subject of Indians Wyoming.